 In 1912, Lawrence, Mass. was one of the textile capitals of the world.
 Half of all the city's residents over the age of 14 worked in the mills.

-- Ardis Cameron, professor of American and New England studies, University of Southern Maine; author of "Radicals of the Worst Sort: The Laboring Women of Lawrence, Massachusetts."
+Ardis Cameron, professor of American and New England studies at the University of Southern Maine and author of "Radicals of the Worst Sort: The Laboring Women of Lawrence, Massachusetts."